 Farmers Overhead and Profit Litigation

-After six years of contentious litigation led by NPR, a national class settlement was reached with Farmers, with an estimated value of $794,000,000.
+After six years of contentious litigation led by NP, a national class settlement was reached with Farmers, with an estimated value of $794,000,000.
 The settlement provides a structured, tier-based system for class members to be compensated for Farmers’ failure to pay contractors’ overhead and profit, based on the size and date of the loss.
 The class consisted of over 1.8 million Farmers’ insureds who made a structural loss claim during a designated time frame.
-NPR led the litigation through countless pleadings and numerous depositions, hearings and multiple mediation sessions with a nationally renowned mediator.
+NP led the litigation through countless pleadings and numerous depositions, hearings and multiple mediation sessions with a nationally renowned mediator.
 Discovery in the case was substantial – the Farmers companies produced over 50 million pages of documents.
-NPR successfully developed a system for review and proper synthesis of this massive number of documents in context of both the substantive and class allegations.
+NP successfully developed a system for review and proper synthesis of this massive number of documents in context of both the substantive and class allegations.